THYROID HORMONES USING THE DEVELOPMENT PROGRAM

 A complete development program easily corrects most hypothyroid conditions, such as Hashimoto’s autoimmune thyroiditis, and others.
 However, most doctors, including holistic and naturopathic doctors, don’t believe this is possible, so they tell people they must continue taking thyroid replacement hormones for life.
 This causes confusion for our clients.

-The best procedure is to follow a development program for at least six months and then slowly decrease the thyroid replacement hormones as the thyroid activity improves.
+The best procedure is to follow a development program for at least six months and then slowly decrease the dose of thyroid replacement hormones as thyroid activity improves.
 A few cases are more complex and take more time.

-By using a complete nutritional balancing program, hundreds of people have been able to quit taking thyroid replacement hormones.
+By following a development program, hundreds of people have been able to completely stop taking thyroid replacement hormones.
 In our experience, hormone therapy is not needed unless the thyroid gland has been surgically removed or destroyed with radioactive iodine therapy or RAI.
 In these cases, replacement hormones are needed.

-Before you stop any medication, I suggest checking with the prescribing physician.
+Before you stop any medication, we suggest checking with the prescribing physician.
 However, most doctors and natural practitioners do not understand that if one rebuilds and balances the body, then in almost all cases the thyroid gland will begin to function normally and replacement hormones will not be needed, at any age.